 External User Agreement (EUA) Instructions

-These are instructions for obtaining an External User Agreement (EUA) to operate as a non-CMU affiliated user at MRIRC.
+These are instructions for obtaining an External User Agreement (EUA) to operate as a non-CMU affiliated user at BRIDGE Center.
 This EUA process should be completed as Step 3 of the Project Registration process after the Project Application Packet has been submitted to the Scientific Operations Director, John Pyles (jpyles@cmu.edu).